What is “Complicated Grief”

 “When dealing with death caused by a traumatic event, it is important to recognize that the trauma must be processed before grieving can take place.”
 (Rando, 1993)

-• when the survivor is < 30 years old or > 65 years
+• when the survivor is < 30 years or > 65 years

 • when young children are living at home

-• the circumstances of death are one of the following : – Long illness (over 18 months), sudden death, violent death, the idea that death could have been prevented.
+• the circumstances of death are one of the following : Long illness (over 18 months),a sudden death, a violent death and the idea that death could have been prevented.

-• when the client experiences the lack of family, friends… and there is (the feeling of) lack of support
+• when the client experiences lack of support

 • when concurrent losses have happened within the past year : the death of another close person, a divorce, a job loss, a retirement, children leaving home, a major surgery or illness.